 * AcceptableTargets: *[[LongList inhales deeply]]*...
-Jews, blacks, Hispanics, Chinese, Arabs, mixed-race people, liberals, conservatives, moderates, libertarians, communists, feminists, homosexuals, bisexuals, crossdressers, fetishists, sadomasochists, rednecks, interracial couples, and the "unfit".
-And all white people who don't also hate the above.
+Jews, blacks, Hispanics, Chinese, Arabs, mixed-race people, liberals, conservatives, moderates, libertarians, communists, feminists, LGBTQ people, crossdressers, fetishists, sadomasochists, rednecks, interracial couples, the "unfit", and all white people who don't also hate the above.

 * FridgeHorror: [[spoiler:A number of tropers actually had to read the book carefully to create these pages.]]

 * GeniusBonus: Take a good look at the colors of the book cover: [[ThoseWackyNazis red, white, and black]].
 Look familiar together, don't they?